Proximal methods for point source localisation: Introduction

 As the first stage of our endeavour to understand \eqref{eq:intro:problem}, documented in this manuscript, we were able to do so simply by constructing on $\Meas(\Omega)$ the semi-inner product

-for a convolution-based “particle-to-wave” operator $\Wave: \linear(\Meas(\Omega); C_c(\Omega))$, and then basing the proximal penalty in \eqref{eq:intro:fb} on the square of the induced semi-norm $\norm{\freevar}_\Wave$.
-We analyse this semi-norm in \cref{sec:distances}.
+for a “particle-to-wave” operator $\Wave: \linear(\Meas(\Omega); \FullPredual)$, and then basing the proximal penalty in \eqref{eq:intro:fb} on the square of the induced semi-norm $\norm{\freevar}_\Wave$.
+We analyse an exemplifying choice of $\Wave$ based on convolution in \cref{sec:distances}.
 In particular we relate it to the weak-$*$ convergence of measures.
 To develop in \cref{sec:fb} a forward-backward method for \eqref{eq:intro:problem}, we will need $F'$ to be Lipschitz with respect to $\norm{\freevar}_\Wave$.
 For the squared data term, this reduces to $A_*A \le L \Wave$ for some factor $L \ge 0$.
 Based on approximation theory \cite{cheney2000approximation}, Bochner's theorem and Fourier transforms, we study this relationship in \cref{sec:sensorgrids}.

 Our convergence proofs in \cref{sec:fb} are then standard and simple \cite{tuomov-proxtest,clasonvalkonen2020nonsmooth}.
 However, we will need to account for inexact computation of each step of the method.
 The resulting approach bears more resemblance to the semi-infinite approach of \cite{flinth2020linear} than to conditional gradient methods in that more than one point may need to be inserted into the support of $\mu$ on each iteration of the method.
 Inertial extensions, i.e., FISTA \cite{beck2009fista} for \eqref{eq:intro:problem}, are immediate.
 We treat one in \cref{sec:fista}.